 As you probably know, one of the most important aspects of crossbow hunting is how quiet you can remain during the hunt.
 If you’re too loud, your prey will hear you coming and you’ll never get a shot.
 The same is true for when you fire your crossbow.
 Hunting crossbows can be loud when firing, but the CenterPoint Tormentor Whisper isn’t.
 It’s the quietest crossbow on our list, which is surprising for its extra-affordable price point.
 If we weren’t the ones firing the bow, we probably wouldn’t have known that it fired at all.

 The Tormentor Whisper also features one of the fastest firing velocities on our list, measuring in at 380 FPS, which is especially good for a crossbow at this price point.
 We were impressed with this crossbow’s compact design, as well.
 It’s narrow enough for use in tree stands or other tight quarters, but it’s one of the heavier options on our list.
 At 7.8 lbs, it may be a little cumbersome while you’re tracking your quarry over long distances.
 If you’re looking for a good budget crossbow that’s also incredibly quiet, then you can’t miss the CenterPoint Tormentor Whisper.
+If you want to take your outdoor adventures on the water, learn about the best place to buy a kayak too.

 #4 Carbon Express X-Force Piledriver 390 – Best Crank CockingWHY WE LIKE IT: The Carbon Express X-Force Piledriver 390 is a super powerful crossbow with an incredibly helpful accessory.
 With the included quiet crank cocking wrench, this is the easiest crossbow to use on our list.

 Cocking your crossbow can be one of the most time intensive and frustrating processes, especially when you’re in the middle of the hunt, but the Carbon Express X-Force Piledriver eliminates that issue altogether.
 This crossbow includes an incredibly helpful quiet crank cocking wrench, which prevents you from having to cock your crossbow by physically pulling the bow strings back.
 Simply attach the crank and twist the handle.
 This saves your hands and allows you to cock your crossbow faster than any other option on our list.
+Just don’t shoot the best inflatable kayak when you go adventuring.

 #5 PSE Thrive 400 – Best Value/Best FPSWHY WE LIKE IT: With blistering fast firing velocity, a lightweight build and tons of extras, the PSE Thrive 400 crossbow offers the most value on our list, making it an excellent choice for veteran crossbow hunters.